PedroPertusi/nlp-final-project/README.md

   - Relative error reduction of **10.15 %** at 80 % surpasses BoW’s **3.51 %** and BERT’s **0.96 %**, indicating GloVe embeddings capture product-sentiment features more effectively with moderate data.
 - **IMDb benefits from dense embeddings:**
   - Accuracy rises from **82.60 %** (error 17.40 %) at 20 % to **86.25 %** (error 13.75 %) at 80 %.
-  - Relative error reduction of **20.98 %** is on par with ULMFiT’s best (18–24 %) , showing that pretrained static vectors rival fine-tuned LMs when data is sufficient.
+  - Relative error reduction of **20.98 %** shows us that pretrained static vectors rival fine-tuned LMs when data is sufficient.
 - **Interpretation:**
   - GloVe embeddings require fewer examples to achieve strong performance.
-They capture semantic word relationships that generalize across topics, making them especially effective on short-text classification (AG) and sentiment tasks (IMDb, Amazon).
+They capture semantic word relationships that generalize across topics, making them effective on short-text classification (AG) and sentiment tasks (IMDb, Amazon).
-  - On the large, multi-class Amazon task, the relative gains remain under ULMFiT’s reported window, suggesting that fine-tuned contextual representations might be needed to push beyond **75–76 %** accuracy.
 - **Comparison to BoW & BERT:**
   - On AG, GloVe (error 8.13 %) outperforms both BoW (error 9.70 %) and BERT (error 9.87 %) at 80 %.
   - On IMDb, GloVe (error 13.75 %) slightly lags BoW (error 11.64 %) but meets ULMFiT’s scaling; BERT (error 12.48 %) performs slightly better than GloVe.
-  - On Amazon, GloVe (error 24.08 %) outperforms BoW (26.79 %) and BERT (27.03 %), showing that static embeddings plus a simple classifier can exceed frozen BERT on large multi-class sets.
+  - On Amazon, GloVe (error 24.08 %) outperforms BoW (26.79 %) and BERT (27.03 %), indicating the difference between models is still significant.
 ---

 ### 3.4 BERT embeddings + Logistic Regression